 During Year 7 students have the opportunity to develop a rang of skills through 2D and 3D work.
 Year 7 students will have two lessons of art and design a week, one dedicated to working through traditional art and design processes, the other dedicated to understanding techniques when creating sculpture.

 All students are encouraged to practice skills and supplement knowledge outside of class.
-KS3 students have the opportunity to participate in clubs and activities after school which focus on developing new skills and experimenting with techniques.
+KS3 students have the opportunity to participate in clubs and activities after school and at lunch time, which focus on developing new skills and experimenting with techniques.

-There are after-academy classes for coursework development offered to KS4 students.
+There are after-academy and lunch time classes for coursework development offered to KS4 students.
 Those who need extra time and one to one support to complete work find this valuable.

 Lunchtime clubs are available for all art students who wish to practise their skills in a supportive environment.